10 Jan 2018

 The new rules, the Interim Provisions on Accounting Firms' Provision of Auditing Services for the Overseas Listing of Enterprises on the Chinese Mainland (the Interim Provisions), were published on 26 May 2015 and came into force on 1 July 2015.
 The aim of the Interim Provisions is to standardise the audit by foreign accounting firms for offshore listings of mainland enterprises.

 Closer Economic Partnership Arrangement between Hong Kong and the Mainland (CEPA)

 Hong Kong professionals who have obtained the Chinese Certified Public Accountants (CPAs) qualification are allowed to become partners of partnership firms on the mainland, and are further allowed to apply to become partners of accounting firms on the mainland, with the length of auditing experience acquired in Hong Kong treated as equivalent to that on the mainland.
 These measures build on those under Supplements IX and X, where the applications for becoming partners were confined to Qianhai, Pingtan and Guangdong.
-Details of the preferential access concerning the accounting services sector can be found at this website.
+Please click to view the details of the preferential access concerning the accounting services sector.

 Mainland Standards Convergence

 In recent years, there have been an increasing number of CPA firms/international affiliates and their clients entering the mainland market.
-In December 2007, the HKICPA signed joint declarations with the China Accounting Standards Committee and the Chinese Auditing Standards Board in relation to the financial reporting and auditing standards in Hong Kong and the Chinese mainland.
+In 2007, HKICPA signed joint declarations with the China Accounting Standards Committee and the Chinese Auditing Standards Board in relation to the financial reporting and auditing standards in Hong Kong and the Chinese mainland.